sdtemple/umich/README.md

-# umich
+# UMichigan coding exercises

-Coding exercises during post-doc
+This repo contains practice scripts and notebooks during post-doc.
+- Including from Schmidt AI carpentries

+The following is a description of the files:
+-
+-
+-